“What are the best grief books?”

-5. Good grief is a concise book that explores the myriad of emotions that accompanies any loss.
+5. Good Grief is a concise book that explores the myriad of emotions that accompanies any loss.
 It identifies the ten stages of grief–shock, emotion, depression, physical distress, panic, guilt, anger, resistance, hope, and acceptance–but, ultimately shows readers that there is no right way to navigate the complex emotions of grief.
 A pastor gave me this book during our loss, and I appreciated the simple, straight forward explanation of grief’s complicated phases.
-Ultimtatley there is no straight path out of grief, and this book gives a good overview of some of teh things we might experience.
+Ultimately, there is no straight path out of grief, and this book gives a good overview of some of the things we might experience.

 Made for Hope: Discovering Unexpected Gifts in Brokenness